jhartz/pyprovide/README.md

 If you need each class to have a *different instance* of a certain dependency, you can either inject a factory instead of the class itself, or use a different framework that is more suited to your needs.

+## License

+    Copyright (c) 2017 Jake Hartz
+    Licensed under the MIT License.
+For details, see the LICENSE file.